distributed-text-services/specifications/Document-API.md

 ## Default Scheme

-- The document API can support as many response format as the content provider wishes.
+- The document API **can** support as many response format as the content provider wishes.
-- The document API must support an `application/tei+xml` response format that is made of at least the following structure :
+- The document API **must**, at minimum, support an `application/tei+xml` response format that is made of at least the following structure :

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>